lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 If there is any problem with the selection or profiles, the tool will warn you with the error message:
-"\ ``You have to select a string of connected vertices too`` " as seen in Fig. 3 and 4, both in the info Window and at the place where you clicked to start performing the operation (when you click the Screw Button).
+*"You have to select a string of connected vertices too"* as seen in Fig. 3 and 4, both in the info Window and at the place where you clicked to start performing the operation (when you click the Screw Button).